 Advantages of Sports Chatter at Work

 First, let’s take a look at the advantages of talking sports at work.
 Sports talk has the potential to unite an office.
 It has the special power to bring people together and forge bonds that otherwise wouldn’t exist.
-Sports are so popular that almost every office is likely to have at least a few sports fanatics.
+Sporting events like the upcoming Qatar World Cup are so popular that almost every office is likely to have at least a few sports fanatics.
 This common ground can bring people together and create the team atmosphere that employers crave.

 Oftentimes, offices with sports fans will host fantasy football leagues to spark friendly competition among co-workers.
 Keep in mind that workplace gambling should not be condoned and is even illegal in most states.
 Some offices hosted parties to support the U.S. Men’s Soccer Team in the World Cup this past summer.
 Some employees may even have internet on the go to stream the games at their favorite lunch spots with coworkers.
 This is the type of lighthearted fun that can make showing up to work an experience that employees look forward to.